banfstory/Django-Rest-API/README.md

 - Runs inside a **virtual environment** for dependency isolation
 - Requires **Python 3.10.0** for full compatibility with dependencies
 - JWT-based authentication (access & refresh tokens)
-- Modular route and schema structure for maintainability

 ---